-BJP announces Ram Temple project in Bengal after TMC MLA's proposal for Babri Masjid-like mosque
+BJP announces Ram temple project in Bengal after TMC MLA's proposal for Babri Masjid-like mosque

 His remarks have sparked political controversy, with opposition parties accusing him of attempting to polarise communities for political gain.

-The BJP’s counterproposal to build a Ram temple is seen as a strategic move to strengthen its presence among the Hindu community in Murshidabad, a district where minorities make up around 75 per cent of the population.
+The BJP’s counterproposal to build a Ram temple is seen as a strategic move to strengthen its presence among the Hindu community in Murshidabad, a district where minorities account for around 75 per cent of the population.

-Responding to the controversy, the TMC distanced itself from Kabir’s remarks, describing them as his personal opinion.
+Responding to the controversy, the TMC distanced itself from Kabir’s remarks, describing them as his opinion.

 “The TMC has nothing to do with this statement of Kabir,” a senior party leader said.